 5G internet of things

 A striking feature of the trade war has been the opacity of American aims, both specifically when blackballing Huawei and more generally.
 Huawei is not neglecting any tests or safeguards.
 Instead the American case seems to be that Huawei, because of long-standing ties to the CCP, is inherently a security risk.
 Similarly, American demands with regard to the trade war have been surprisingly vague and unclear.
 The Trump administration still has not articulated a clear set of demands for China to meet, making it unlikely that the already drawn out trade war will end any time soon.
+Article Sponsored Find something for everyone in our collection of colourful, bright and stylish socks.
+Buy individually or in bundles to add color to your drawer!

 The opposition to Huawei appears to be about forcing Huawei out, rather than about getting it to jump through any particular legal or bureaucratic hoop.
 This seems to fit with the American trade war strategy, which seems to be more about inflicting damage to China rather than forcing China to adopt any particular policy.
 The fact that the Americans have not defined any win-condition suggests that they don’t necessarily want to “win” the trade war at all.
 Rather, they want to use the trade war to do something far bolder, and far harder — disentangle from the Chinese economy globally.